eladgsofer/DL-methods-in-Clustering/README.md

 # Clustering Project

-An implementation for several Clustering algorithms
+An implementation for several Clustering algorithms.
+The github includes a powerpoint and a word of the results.

 1."Unsupervised Deep Embedding for Clustering Analysis" of Junyuan Xie, Ross Girshick, Ali Farhadi (<https://arxiv.org/abs/1511.06335>).